 Diluted EPS is computed by adjusting the weighted average number of ordinary shares outstanding to assume conversion of dilutive potential shares.
-As of December 31, 2014, 2013 and 2012, the Company does not have dilutive potential shares outstanding; hence, the diluted earnings per share is equal to the basic earnings per share.
+For the years ended December 31, 2015, 2014 and 2013, the Company does not have potentially dilutive shares outstanding; hence, the diluted earnings per share is equal to the basic earnings per share.